-If you’d rather donate online, here are some wonderful organizations that are just waiting for your Legos to bring joy to a child’s life.
+If you’d rather donate elsewhere, here are some wonderful organizations that are just waiting for your LEGOs to bring joy to a child’s life.

 - BrickDreams — Led by 15-year-old twin brothers, BrickDreams is a charity that changes lives.
 They collect, clean, and redistribute LEGO bricks to children in need.